BobcatGames/bwb/README.md

     npm run build      # Linux, MacOS, Win+Bash npm run build:win  # Win (cmd or powershell)

-If you don't have 7zip install, you can do this instead:
+If you don't have 7zip installed, you can do this instead:

     npm install
     npx tsc